Mr94t3z/breakTheIce/README.md

 - Competition and Coordination required
 - Randomized

+#### Based on Feedback
+Make the game repeatable v 1 time game
+- Action: Expires but keep track of winners consistently Varying reward for round, increasing as more rounds are lost
+- Action: Base reward, and factor to increase reward as more rounds are lost

+#### Open Questions
+- How to make it apparent that a round is won by a person?
+  - Winners page or a way to search if you won a round?
+    - Set inclusion, have a tuple: Users ->

 ## TODO
 - [X] Base game logic
 - [X] Round expires logic
 - [X] currClicks exceeds targetNum
 - [X] atomic Redis updates
 - [X] Hosted on Vercel

+Based on Feedba
 #### UI Updates
+Waiting on Swell update to image assets, focused on logic
 - [ ] Intro slide imagery
 - [X] Game State slide imagery
 - [ ] Final slide imagery for game over